rclone/rclone/MANUAL.md

 #  Storj

+[Storj](https://storj.io) is redefining the cloud to support the future of data—sustainably and economically.
+Storj leverages the vast global supply of underutilized resources to deliver better security, durability, and performance services.
+Experience up to 90% lower costs and carbon reduction with Storj.

-[Storj](https://storj.io) is an encrypted, secure, and cost-effective object storage service that enables you to store, back up, and archive large amounts of data in a decentralized manner.
+Storj is an encrypted, secure, and cost-effective object storage service that enables you to store, back up, and archive large amounts of data in a decentralized manner.

 ## Backend options